 - Desktop computers run a vulnerability scan every day but will install these patches on a Monday, Wednesday and Friday at around 4PM.

 - Laptop computers run a vulnerability scan every day but will install these patches on a Tuesday, Thursday and Saturday at around 4PM.

 - If the target computer is not on at the specified time, the vulnerability scan will run the next time the computer is switched on.

 Some patches require you to reboot the computer.
 We could do that automatically but this is typically inconvenient and so we simply urge customers to properly shut down their computers at the end of each day.
 In this way, patches that need a reboot are applied when the computer starts up.
 Where customers have to keep their computers on overnight we recommend they are rebooted at least weekly.

 From time to time we do find that some patches do not properly install.
 To mitigate this, our system is set to retry installation a couple of times.
-If after the second attempt at installation the patch fails, we are sent an alert and may contact you to investigate the reason for this failure.
+If after the second attempt at installation the patch fails, we will raise a ticket on our system in order to investigate and resolve the reasons for the failed installation.